logo for best-norman-rockwell-art.com

 Looking almost like a bookkeeper, Santa is dutifully recording each child's Christmas gift wish.
 Notice how thick his ledger is.

 Santa looks like he is trying to de-stress a bit.
 He is enjoying his pipe.
 Of course, smoking tobacco is hardly politically correct nowadays.
 However, in 1935, one was mostly responsible for and to oneself for any injury to one's own body.
-The elves probably hadn't yet complained about the health risks of second hand smoke and increased insurance premiums.
+The elves probably hadn't yet complained about the health risks of second hand smoke and increased health insurance premiums.

 It also looks as if he is scratching his head with the quill pen.
 No doubt, Santa is wondering how he will finish on time.